Castlegregory GAA: Competitions

-Club Foundations: Bord na nÓg

-All of Castlegregory's underage teams take part in similar county Gaelic football and divisional competitions.
+Castlegregory's underage teams take part in similar county Gaelic football and divisional competitions.

-Castle have regularly been strong contenders in their county league divisions, winning several titles at all underage brackets over the past 20 years or so, most notably a County Minor 3-in-a-row side in the mid 1990s.

-Parish Leagues
+Parish leagues

-As a large parish - end to end is about 30 miles - comprising many sizeable townlands and villages, early Castle teams suffered from logistical difficulties when it came to the organisation of training sessions.

-To overcome this, a parish league was formed which pitted the best 15 from each or the larger townlands against each other.
-The main protagonists included teams from Cloghane, Stradbally, Aughacasla, Camp, Maharees and Castlegregory.
+As a large parish, early Castlegregory teams suffered from logistical difficulties when it came to the organisation of training sessions.
+To overcome this, a parish league was formed which pitted the best 15 from each or the parish's larger townlands against each other.
+This included teams from Cloghane, Stradbally, Aughacasla, Camp, Maharees and Castlegregory.

-As the local population declined many townlands had trouble finding 15 players, to the point where the parish league was disbanded.
+As the local population declined, many townlands had trouble finding 15 players, to the point where the parish league was disbanded.

-In its place, we now have an annual once off game between the East of the Parish and the West of the Parish.
+In its place an annual once off game is held between sides representing the east of the parish and the west of the parish.
 These clashes take place every December, normally around St Stephen's Day.

-Often tough affairs, featuring a cameo or two from former greats who just doesn't know when to lie down, the matches usually draw a large crowd.

-Some things never change though and once the old scores are settled and rivalries renewed, it all ends with a trophy presentation and a pint in one of Castle's well known watering holes.

 Notable players

-Castlegregory has had some wonderful players through the years, many of whom never made it into a Kerry shirt but may well have been able to lay claim to one.
-Of those who did, Pat O'Shea and Tom Moriarty are two of the most notable.
-Both are featured in the book "Princes Of Pigskin", which chronicles the men and women who have made Kerry great.
+Castlegregory has produced a number of players who have played for Kerry.
+These include Jack Dowling (All Ireland senior medal 1959), Pat O'Shea and Tom Moriarty.